 Her work predominantly has a human rights participatory or interactive focus.
 She uses participatory approaches in how she positions the audience, facilitates community arts and curates events that highlight matters around equality and diversity.
 At the beginning of her career she adapted Classic, Central and East European texts for performance in contemporary multicultural Britain.

-Continuing in this manner she has directed several plays (in translation) and worked for Scottish Refugee Council on a number of performance projects highlighting the experiences of asylum seekers and refugees (Antigone in New York ( 2008), The Inquisitor ( 2009), The Umbilical Cord ( 2010) and A View from Here ( 2013).
-Her other intercultural work can be found in her being commissioned by University of Glasgow to create a performance based interactive training session based on Shaun Tan's The Arrival and co-creating the CurioUS learning programme with Glasgow Museums.
+Continuing in this manner she has directed several plays (in translation) and worked for the Scottish Refugee Council on a number of performance projects highlighting the experiences of asylum seekers and refugees (Antigone in New York ( 2008), The Inquisitor ( 2009), The Umbilical Cord ( 2010) and A View from Here ( 2013).
+Her other intercultural work can be found in her being commissioned by University of Glasgow to create a performance based interactive training session based on Shaun Tan's The Arrival that addressed power dynamics in translator settings and co-creating the CurioUS learning programme with Glasgow Museums.

-Carrie graduated drama school in 2001 before completing an MA Honours in Comparative Literature and Slavonic Studies; a Masters in Film Journalism and a Doctorate in the practical application of arts and heritage participatory language and its effect on 'safe space' ideologies ( submitted and pending result).
-She currently lectures as Associate Drama Tutor at Cardiff Metropolitan University and teaches Cultural Theory in the school of Journalism, Media and Culture at Cardiff University.
+Carrie graduated drama school in 2001 before completing an MA Honours in Comparative Literature and Slavonic Studies; an MLITT in Film Journalism and as discussed, a Doctorate (PhD) in the practical application of arts and heritage participatory methods based in theatre for greater transparency and socially just co-creation/ curation.

-To date she has conducted research for Creative Cardiff, National Museum Wales, Booktrust Cymru, Cardiff University and
+To date, she has conducted arts based research for Creative Cardiff, National Museum Wales, Booktrust Cymru, Cardiff University and

 Do you have questions about any of my work?
 Would you like to collaborate together on a project?
 Please feel free to get in touch with me today.